Gluten is the protein enzyme in wheat that helps bread to have its elastic texture and helps to hold the starch of the

 Most people are slightly intolerant to wheat-based products, which also may present as bloating as above.
 Often these people find they are less tired and have more energy, if they avoid wheat.

 There are a number of gluten free products on the market now days.
 Most are made of tapioca, potato flour, corn starch and rice flour.
-Some of their flours are ground from whole grains or seeds and others are refined.
+Some of these flours are ground from whole grains or seeds and others are refined.
 Potato, arrowroot and tapioca in particular is just pure starch.

 Having taken a recent course of gluten free baking, I have now discovered that other seeds are used in gluten free cooking.
 Sorghum and Teff are flours used in Africa as a stable diet and these are ground into flour and usually made into a kind of heavy porridge.
 I have found using Sorghum, mixed with potato, tapioca, rice flour, gram flour and rice flour, brings a good nutritional value and makes a good loaf.

-The dough for gluten free breads is usually like a batter.
+The dough for gluten free breads is usually runny, like a batter.
 Xhanthum gum or arrow-root is used to help the binding of the flours to make a good wholesome and enjoyable loaf.

 In the past when people were experiencing allergies to gluten, the pharmaceutical companies worked to extract the gluten from the wheat, and some of those flours are still used in products today.

 Combining some of these flours, increases the nutrient content and make the bread rich in all the essential nutrients, like protein, carbohydrates and minerals like zinc, iron, magnesium and B6.

 Flours normally used: Buckwheat, potato flour, rice flour, millet flour, maize, gluten free oats, coconut flour, sorghum flour, gram and quinoa flour.
 Some of these are flours made from starch type root vegetables like potato, teff, sorghum are grasses which are stables for the majority of the world populations in particular countries like Africa, South Asia and Central America.

 Buckwheat: isn’t a wheat at all, it is a seed.
 It is grown in colder dryer areas of the world, like Poland and Russia.